Changes to DNS records

 When to contact your ISP / DNS hosting provider

 If you want to make changes within e.g. example.ac.za, then those changes need to be made on the nameservers that host that domain.
 That includes changes to example.ac.za itself, such as where http://example.ac.za is hosted, how mail to @example.ac.za domains is delivered, or the TXT records required to prove domain ownership for some cloud providers.
+It also includes changes to any sub-domains you may have created.

 You can find out which nameservers host a particular AC.ZA domain by looking in WHOIS .
 The WHOIS output will also tell you the technical contact for the domain who should (in theory) be able to make changes.
 As mentioned above, that’ll probably be your IT department, ISP, or the company responsible for your web page.